kevinwing/logs-analysis/README.md

 Run each of these three statements in the postgreSQL terminal in order for programm to function correctly.
 Alternatively you could alter the `run_query()` calls and insert the portion starting with `SELECT` as the `query` argument.

 #### Top Three Articles
+Creates VIEW to retrieve the top three most popular articles.
 ```sql
 CREATE VIEW top_three AS
     SELECT articles.title, count(articles.slug) AS views